ZichenFrankFu/Backside_of_the_Moon/README.md

 If given more time and resources, we could add the following to our game:

 1. Incorporating New Room Types
-We would add a variety of rooms beyond the current monster-chase rooms.
+We would add various types of rooms beyond the current monster-chase rooms.
 For example, we could include puzzle-solving rooms where players must use logic and observation to progress, and choice-based rooms where decisions lead to branching paths with different consequences, as we originally planned.

 3. Expanding Storytelling
 For example, a dedicated introductory room could be created as the game’s opening scene, weaving in storytelling elements such as environmental clues, cryptic messages, and cinematic moments, to hint at the player character’s true identity and purpose in the game world.